New project seeks to support development of local community conservancies

 Who is behind the SWM Programme?

 Boulet: The SWM Programme is an international initiative to improve wildlife conservation and food security.
 The €50 million initiative is now implemented in 15 countries by a consortium of partners: the Food and Agriculture Organisation of the United Nations (FAO), the Centre for International Forestry Research (CIFOR), the French Agricultural Research Centre for International Development (CIRAD) and the Wildlife Conservation Society (WCS).
-The SWM Programme is an initiative of the Organisation of African, Caribbean and Pacific States (OACPS) funded by the European Union (EU) and co-funded by the French Facility for the Global Environment (FFEM) and the French Development Agency (AFD).
+The SWM Programme is an initiative of the Organisation of African, Caribbean and Pacific States (OACPS) funded by the European Union (EU) and co-funded by the French Facility for the Global Environment (FFEM) and the Agence Française de Développement (AFD).

 What was the driving force behind the SWM Programme?